CLERMONT, Fla. – Zach Montgomery's dad plugs in the electric skillet and opens the cardboard box containing tonight's dinner.

 "Needless to say we didn't make it in time," Montgomery says.

 That night the Montgomerys stayed at a Days Inn.
-Between the move and hotel stay, the little savings they had was gone.
+The little savings they had was gone.
+A friend's family took in Zach and brought him along on a vacation to St. Augustine.

-Situated on top of a hill, The Palace is made of brick and has a lobby that reeks of cigarettes.
+Situated on top of a hill on Interstate 27, The Palace is made of brick and has about a hundred rooms on two floors.
+The lobby reeks of cigarettes.
+An unfinished puzzle lies scattered on a table.

-The Montgomerys room has two full size beds, a television, one bathroom and one sink, which they use to brush their teeth, shave — and wash the dishes.
+Their room has two full size beds, a table with a television, and a wall stacked with all of their belongings.
+There's one bathroom and one sink, which they use to brush their teeth, shave — and wash the dishes.
+A plastic bag holds all their utensils.
+The beds double as a dining room table.

 For a while, things seemed to be getting better.
-Then in October, Dawn Montgomery lost her job as a bus driver at Disney.
-Two months later, her husband got sick with a painful abscess.
+But then, in October, Dawn Montgomery lost her job as a bus driver at Disney, where she had worked for 13 years.
+Two months later, her husband got sick.
+An untreated cavity turned into a painful abscess that caused his entire jaw to swell.
+Fortunately, they still had health insurance from his job.

 "You just worry," Ronald Montgomery says.
 "What's going to happen today?"

-Under the federal McKinney-Vento Act, districts are required to let homeless students attend their original school and help provide transportation.
+Under the federal McKinney-Vento Act, districts are required to let homeless students attend their original school, even if they move outside the boundaries, and help provide transportation.

-"Home life is not that great," says Kristin McCall, the Lake County School District's homeless liaison.
+"Home life is not that great," McCall says.
 "But if we can keep them at the same school they've been attending, same friends, same teacher, and at least keep that consistent and stable, that's our goal."

-At about $600 a month, living in a motel costs about the same as many apartment rentals.
-Yet it quickly becomes a trap: While families can afford the monthly payment, they can't save up enough to put down a deposit for a more permanent place.
+At about $600 a month, the cost of living in a motel is about the same as many apartment rentals.
+Yet living in a motel quickly becomes its own kind of trap: While families can afford the monthly payment, they can't save up enough to put down a deposit for a more permanent place.

 Some of the kids at East Ridge High School know about Zach's situation.
-But he doesn't volunteer much information.
+But he doesn't volunteer much and he doesn't bring friends home after school.

-Zach's favorite subject is math and he's thinking about becoming a mechanic.
+Zach's favorite subject is math and he's thinking about becoming an auto mechanic.
 But what he really likes is architecture.

 "I want to make buildings," he says.
 "Probably houses."

 But Zach hasn't made it to class lately.
 He says he often wakes up feeling sick.
+Some days there just isn't money for gas.
 His dad says he tried to arrange transportation to the school, about 10 miles away, but his messages were not returned.

 "That seemed to fall on deaf ears," he says.